 We explored the neighborhood around the hotel: a nice corner of Central Amsterdam, which is the oldest part of the city.
 We walked along narrow streets with hundreds of little shops and restaurants targeted to a mix of locals and tourists.
 It was fun to walk by the coffee houses, occasionally surrounded by the aroma of marijuana smoke.
 I have no desire to imbibe, but I do love that smell.

 Walking around the city, I was struck by how beautiful it was.
-Honestly I came away wondering why Americans think they live in the best place in the world.
-The architecture was astonishing.
+Honestly I came away realizing that the reason why so many Americans think they live in the best place in the world is because so many have never traveled overseas.
+The architecture here was astonishing.
 It was so amazing to be in a place where so many of the structures are 300+ years old.

 There were bicycles everywhere.
 The streets’ sidewalks are not sidewalks: they are bike lanes where the bikes have right of way and you’d better stay the hell out of the way if you don’t want to get knocked down!